-Rublev Lead Alkyd Ground is a blend of white pigments and alkyd for a semi-absorbent ground ideal for oil painting.
+Rublev Colours Lead Alkyd Ground blends white pigments and alkyd for a semi-absorbent ground ideal for oil painting.
 It is formulated for coating non-absorbent supports, such as ACM, and absorbent rigid supports, such as hardboard.

 According to the German Chemical Prohibition Ordinance, this item can only be sold to professional users, resellers, or research institutions.
 Please fill out the form Chemical Prohibition Ordinance and return it to Natural Pigments by email, together with any documents that may be required.
 We will process your order as soon as we have received the documents.

 Download the form here: German Chemical Prohibition Ordinance